Cold remedies: What works, what doesn't, what can't hurt

 - Add moisture to the air.
 A cool-mist vaporizer or humidifier can add moisture to your home, which might help loosen congestion.
 Change the water daily, and clean the unit according to the manufacturer's instructions.

 Try over-the-counter (OTC) cold and cough medications.
-For adults and children older than age 5, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
+For adults and children age 5 and older, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
 However, they won't prevent a cold or shorten its duration, and most have some side effects.

 Experts agree that these shouldn't be given to younger children.
 Overuse and misuse of these medications can cause serious damage.
 Talk with your child's doctor before giving any medications.